Let’s talk about the components required to make the Best Budget Gaming PC build in August and 2017 with Ryzen 3.

 Buy Now at Amazon

-For the motherboard, there are very few options available in the market for a budget build with Ryzen processors.
+For motherboard there are a very few options available in the market for a budget build with Ryzen processors.
 But you don’t have to take stress I have selected the best out of those very few for you.
 So, the motherboard for this build is ASUS Prime B350M-A/CSM AMD Ryzen AM4 DDR4.
-Asus has always been a trusted brand when it comes to the motherboard so we don’t have to worry about the reliability of the product.
+Asus have always been a trusted brand when it comes to motherboard so we don’t have to worry about reliability of the product.
 This is going to cost you $69.

 Case and Power Supply

-For the case, I have selected the Thermaltake Versa H15 SPCC Micro ATX Mini Tower and for the power supply, we have EVGAs 430 Watt W1.
+For the case I have selected the Thermaltake Versa H15 SPCC Micro ATX Mini Tower and for the power supply we have EVGAs 450 Watt W1.
 This power supply is the Amazon’s best seller for the price range we are looking at.

 So, this concludes our budget gaming PC build with the latest Ryzen 3 1200.
-So, this build will cost you around $525 at the time the post is written which I think is the perfect price for a 1080p Budget gaming build.
-I will regularly be making these kinds of articles every once a week.
-So, Stay tuned with GeekyGamersClub for the latest gaming PC builds with the latest PC components.
+I will regularly be making these kind of articles every once a week.